 Assessments associated with this course are outlined below:

-Modules will be assessed through a variety of written work plus dissertation.
+Modules will be assessed through a variety of written work including: essays; blogs; research proposals/ tenders and a dissertation for those undertaking the Masters route.

 The Graduate School